Audit: Gadsden Co. School District wrongly awarded teacher bonuses

 GADSDEN COUNTY, Fla. — Gadsden County School District administrators erroneously distributed nearly $39,000 in teacher bonuses to individuals who were not eligible for the awards under the state's “Best and Brightest” scholarship program, according to a report issued by the Florida Auditor General this week.

-The audit, released Tuesday, found that the district offered awards totaling $13,238 during the 2018-19 school year to school counselors, pre-kindergarten teachers and assistant principals, who were ineligible to receive awards under the program’s guidelines.
+, released Tuesday, found that the district offered awards totaling $13,238 during the 2018-19 school year to school counselors, pre-kindergarten teachers and assistant principals, who were ineligible to receive awards under the program’s guidelines.

 Auditors also found the district offered awards of $800 to 146 teachers, who only should have received $709, resulting in overpayments of more than $13,000.
 The audit also found that 13 classroom teachers received awards that totaled $12,000 during the 2018-19 school year, even though they had separated from the district during the school year.
 Under the bonus program, school districts are required to determine whether instructors who have been granted the awards are still teaching in Florida, and thus remain eligible for the awards.